CryptoMitch/Python-Code/README.md

 Welcome to my Python Projects repository!
 This is a collection of various Python projects and algorithms that I've worked on.
 Feel free to explore and use any of the code provided here.

+**Definitions**

+Challenge: Challenges are specific tasks or problems that require solutions, often with constraints or limitations.

+Algorithm: Algorithms are step-by-step procedures or rules for solving problems or performing tasks.

+Project: A project encompasses various tasks across different areas, like algorithm design, challenge solving, and feature implementation.

+Tests: Tests involve evaluating the functionality and correctness of code or systems.

+LeetCode Problems: LeetCode problems are coding challenges available on the LeetCode platform to practice and test programming skills

 **Challenges**

 1. Challenge1: find numbers divisible by seven but not a multiple of five